knowngecko/symlink-manager/README.md

 return Configuration
 ```
 Note that the table names cannot be changed, they must be named this way.
-This example file can be found in symlink.lua.
+This example file can be found in example.lua.

 ## Packages
 AUR (Official)

 ##  Licensing
 Symlink-Manager utilises a source-first license.
 If this software meets your needs, please purchase a license on [Ko-Fi](https://ko-fi.com/s/f7d3444a62) (Cost: £3).
-Please note that there is no locked functionality behind the license, as mentionedabove.
+Please note that there is no locked functionality behind the license, as mentioned above.